10 Reasons to Stop in Hokianga

 2. Walk & Tramp!

 We love the Mitimiti to North Head track, which is a long walk on the shore passing over massive sand dunes and to the North Head Forest Reserve.
+Check out the Waiotemarama Loop Track, and not forgetting the Waipoua Forest for huge kauri!
 There is much more than one walk in the Hokianga area so tie up your boots and start walking!

 3. Jump on a boulder!